Lactobacillus acidophilus, Lactobacillus bulgaricus, acidophilus

 Pure cultures of L. acidophilus are available in health food stores.
 You should store

 them in light-resistant containers.
-Keep them away from excessive heat.
+Keep them away from high heat.
 Make sure to use

 them before the expiration date.
-Live-culture yogurt may also contain L. acidophilus.
+Live-culture yogurt may also have L. acidophilus

 Side effects, toxicity, and interactions

-L. acidophilus doesn’t seem to cause any symptoms if you take too much of it.
+L. acidophilus likely won't cause any symptoms if you take too much of it.

-You should also talk to your healthcare provider before taking it if you have a
+You should also talk with your healthcare provider before taking it if you have a

-weakened immune system due to human immunodeficiency virus (HIV) or another condition.
+weakened immune system due to HIV or another condition.